blowdart/AspNetSameSiteSamples/README.md

 This solution contains examples of what is possible in

+* .NET 4.7.2 and ASP.NET MVC 5 - [C#](AspNet472CSharpMVC5/README.md)
 * .NET 4.7.2 and ASP.NET WebForms - [C#](AspNet472CSharpWebForms/README.md) and [VB.Net](AspNet472VisualBasicWebForms/README.md)

+*Any version of .NET or ASP.NET before .NET 4.7.2 is unaware of the sameSite attribute.
+Samples for these older versions are provided as a courtesy, but the approaches detailed are unsupported by Microsoft.*

+We *strongly* advise you target .NET 4.7.2 or greater if you are not already doing so, it contains APIs which make supporting sameSite easier.

 * .NET 4.5 and ASP.NET WebForms - [C#](AspNet472CSharpWebForms/README.md) and [VB.Net](AspNet472VisualBasicWebForms/README.md)
 * .NET 3.5 - [C#](AspNet35CSharp/README.md) [VB](AspNet35VisualBasic/README.md)